tacibey/kraffe-roasters/src/content/blog/en/airflow-control-in-commercial-coffee-roasters.md

 * Create unstable internal pressure
 * Cause sudden increases in the Rate of Rise

-As discussed in our guide to [**Heat Transfer In Coffee Roasting]( https://krafferoasters.com/blog/heat-transfer-in-coffee-roasting/), successful roasting depends on balancing conduction, convection, and radiation rather than maximizing any single heat source.
+As discussed in our guide to [**Heat Transfer In Coffee Roasting**]( https://krafferoasters.com/blog/heat-transfer-in-coffee-roasting/), successful roasting depends on balancing conduction, convection, and radiation rather than maximizing any single heat source.

 Professional roasting is built on balance—not simply power.